George Floyd’s death and the protests that quickly followed are reminders that injustice prevails.

 By Jackie B. Peterson

 Protesters are making their voices heard – once again – because equity has not been achieved.
 COVID-19 has already disproportionately affected the black community’s health, and the resultant economic downturn impacted it even more (read this article in TIME about how black-owned businesses have been impacted).
 There is much work to be done.
 One thing that people – white people – can do, is listening to the black community.
 And learn.
-Visit the Black Lives Matter main website for important information.
-Visit Black Lives Matter PDX to check out the forum.

 Black PDX: Guide to black-owned businesses, non-profit organizations

 Patronizing black-owned businesses is certainly a step in the right direction.
 Here’s a sample of black-owned businesses in Portland, Oregon:

 Oregon Women’s Health Network – Della Rae, owner.
 Produces topic-driven events that empower women.

 Insure-EZ – Henri Cross, owner.
 Health Insurance broker.

 Junk It – Michelle & Dupree Carter, owners.
 Waste management, environmental services.

 Abby Creek Winery – Earth to Glass Winery

 FC Hurdle Consulting – Strategic consulting and coaching for private and public institutions.